Cory Bernardi: Australian Conservatives

+One Nation

+In February 2026, Bernardi joined One Nation and announced that he would run for a Legislative Council seat in the 2026 South Australian state election in the lead position.

+On 3 March 2026 he posted a video to social media expressing frustration over a sign at Adelaide University reading "Niina Marni", which means "hello, how are you?" in the language of the Kaurna people, the original inhabitants and traditional owners of Adelaide and the Adelaide Plains.
+Bernardi said he did not know what the phrase meant, and suggested that few others did either, calling the sign "empty symbolism... trying to erase our history".
+He also reiterated his view that same-sex marriage leads to bestiality.

+At the 2026 state election, Bernardi was elected to the Legislative Council, and will serve an eight-year term.
+One of his stated policies is to abolish the South Australian Voice to Parliament, which was established in 2023.

 Political views

-Prior to forming the Australian Conservatives, Bernardi was a member of the conservative faction or right-wing of the Liberal Party.
+Prior to forming the Australian Conservatives, Bernardi was a member of the right-wing National Right faction of the Liberal Party.

 Global warming

 On 21 April 2007, Bernardi published an essay questioning whether global warming was caused by human activities.
 Environment Minister Malcolm Turnbull and other Liberal parliamentarians promptly distanced themselves from his views.

 Islam

 Bernardi has been publicly critical of Islam.
 In 2010, he wrote an opinion piece calling for a ban on wearing the burqa in public.

-In 2011, Bernardi opined that it was "wrong" for the government to pay for funeral expenses for asylum-seekers.
+In 2011, Bernardi termed it "wrong" for the government to pay for funeral expenses for asylum-seekers.
 He also said that "Islam itself is the problem—it's not Muslims", and that multiculturalism had failed.
-He later clarified his view, saying that it was "the fundamentalist Islamic approach of changing laws and values does not have my support."
-For these comments he received death threats.
+He later clarified his view, saying that it was "the fundamentalist Islamic approach of changing laws and values does not have my support".
 Liberal leader Tony Abbott distanced himself from the comments.

 Bernardi has shared values with Dutch anti-Islam politician Geert Wilders, whom he met while on a trip to Europe.
-Bernardi offered to assist Wilders in a visit to Australia but, in February 2013 when Wilders did come, Bernardi did not meet with him.
+Bernardi offered to assist Wilders in a visit to Australia but, in February 2013, when Wilders did come, Bernardi did not meet with him.
 Wilders stated in an interview that Bernardi's decision not to meet him was a "sad but true" reflection on politics, particularly in an election year.

-In September 2016, Bernardi proposed that the Turnbull government take up a modified version of the immigration policy of Pauline Hanson's One Nation, aiming to mollify people fearing Muslim immigration as he felt soft immigration policies were to blame for a fall in government support.
-In February 2017, he attracted criticism for speaking at the Q Society of Australia.
-The event received protests who called the event "racist".
+In September 2016, Bernardi proposed that the Turnbull government take up a modified version of the immigration policy of Pauline Hanson's One Nation, aiming to mollify people fearing Muslim immigration, as he felt soft immigration policies were to blame for a fall in government support.
+In February 2017, he attracted criticism for speaking at the Q Society of Australia.The event received protesters who called the event "racist".